eiriklied/es6-generators/Readme.md

 behave like iterators since you call `next()` on them.
 In fact, lets create an iterator!

-Lets say you want to iterate over a laaarge set of even numbers, but creating a huge array to loop over would just take too much memory.
+Say you want to iterate over a laaarge set of even numbers, but creating a huge array to loop over would just take too much memory.
 Now you can create a generator creating even numbers on the fly.